Spokane International Airport PFAS

 What if I'm not in the affected area?

-For now, the work will be limited to the area in the map above.
+For now, the work will be limited to the area in the map above, excluding homes already connected to city water.
 However, Washington's cleanup law requires responsible parties to find the full extent of contamination.
 As the investigation continues, the area may expand based on groundwater sampling results.

 We based the current boundaries of the affected area on: